AbeelLab/ara/README.md

-# ARA
+# AURA
-ARA, a fork from Arlin Keo and Thomas Abeel's MACAW2/ARA tool.
+AURA, a fork from Arlin Keo and Thomas Abeel's MACAW2/ARA tool.
-This fork contains an additional tool, unique-markers, which allows a user to identify unique markers for a set of genes.
+The extra 'U' is for the additional tool, unique-markers that is included, which allows a user to identify unique markers for a set of genes.

 ## Building